wp-plugins/squelch-unspam/readme.txt

 = Does this plugin require my readers to fill out a CAPTCHA? =

-No. I hate CAPCTHAs as much as the next person, this plugin does not use them nor does it require JavaScript to be enabled on your visitors' browsers.
+No. I hate CAPCTHAs as much as the next person, this plugin does not use them.
+Future versions might include the option to enable a CAPTCHA if you really want one.

 = Does this plugin require JavaScript to be enabled on my visitors' browsers? =